Going RVing in Mexico?

 Do you insure your RV against fire, windstorm, lightning, hail, flood, etc. when it is in your home country?
 If so, a third consideration for Mexico insurance is maintaining full coverage on your RV throughout your stay in Mexico.
 Why do we mention this?

-Some people think that because their RV will be parked for weeks or even months, they do not need physical damage insurance while parked.
-As a result, they buy a short term Mexico policy that covers them only while they are driving in to their Mexican destination, and they buy a second policy that covers them only while they are driving out.
+Some people think that because their RV may be parked for weeks or even months, they do not need physical damage insurance while parked.
+As a result, they buy a short term Mexico policy that covers them only while they are driving to their Mexican destination, and they buy a second policy that covers them only while they are driving out.
 Some people call this “In and Out” insurance.